roytang/blog/content/post/2007/11/lorwyn-inaugurals.md

 I had very minimal testing, but I was fairly sure aggro decks were a cakewalk, and control decks are winnable headaches.
 The tournament report follows.

-I register for the tourney, and on the spot I name the deck "Manny&#8221;
+I register for the tourney, and on the spot I name the deck "Manny"

 **